Availability information is created by matching events on the calendars that have been connected to your account and configured for import.

 prefer-oncall

-Availability events for each user are matched against the shifts being assigned when any minute of an availability event overlaps with any minute of the shift.
-Matched events contribute a score to the optimization algorithm’s consideration of how optimal it would be to assign that shift to the user.
+Availability events for each user are used in shift assignment when any minute of an availability event overlaps with any minute of the shift.
+Each event overlapping with a shift contributes a score to the optimization algorithm’s consideration of how optimal it would be to assign that shift to the user.

-The score for each event is calculated starting from a base value determined by the action associated with the event, which is then weighted against how much of the of the overall shift duration the event overlaps with to provide a final score that is used by the algorithm.
+The score for each event is calculated starting from a base value determined by the action associated with the event, which is then weighted against how much of the of the overall shift duration the event overlaps with using a linear calculation:

-The combined effect of the matching and weighting process means that the assignment algorithm will always block or prefer a shift for a user with a matching event as its default behaviour when no other constraints exist - even in the case of small overlaps and weighted scores.
-However, when dealing with multiple conflicting availability events, or prior imbalances in the schedule that need to be resolved, availability events that match more of a shift will be more likely to be followed than those with only small overlaps.
+The effect is that the assignment algorithm will block or prefer a shift for a user with availability information that overlaps any portion of the shift when no other constraints exist - even in the case of very short overlaps.
+However, when resolving overlaps between availability information between users, or addressing prior imbalances in the schedule, availability events that overlap more of a shift will have more influence than those that only overlap a small portion of the shift.

 New availability information is imported to On-Call Optimizer from configured calendars on a regular basis to cover the time period from the present time until 90 days in the future.
 Any previously imported availability information that has been removed or updated in the source calendar will also be removed or updated as necessary in On-Call Optimizer.